 - 24.1.
-The Relevant Officer in consultation with the Service Manager Procurement will ensure that an appropriate Commodity Strategy is prepared for each individual Regulated Procurement and over Threshold Regulated Procurement. - 24.2.
+The Relevant Officer in consultation with the Service Manager (Procurement) will ensure that an appropriate Commodity Strategy is prepared for each individual Regulated Procurement and over Threshold Regulated Procurement. - 24.2.
 The Commodity Strategy must be prepared by officers with the appropriate Delegated Authority and be proportionate to risk, value and the strategic importance of the commodity to the Organisation. - 24.3.
 The preparation of the Commodity Strategy will ensure that proportionate consideration is given to planning, Sustainable Procurement and Risk Management prior to commencement of the procurement.
-See more at: https://www.procurementjourney.scot/route-2/route-2-develop-strategy. - 24.4.
+See more at: Develop Commodity/Service Strategy | Procurement Journey. - 24.4.
 A Commodity Strategy is not required for mini-competitions carried out or work packages called off under Framework Agreements established by external agencies, by the Council; or for work packages placed under the Council's framework arrangements.
 This CSO will apply in instances where the justification to utilise these arrangements have been authorised by the Chief Executive, Corporate Directors and Chief Officer as appropriate.